HBO: International distribution

 HBO Asia was launched in 1992 in Singapore as a partnership with Singtel and was later joined by Sony and UIP (Universal and Paramount).
 This was followed by an enlargement of Thailand and the Philippines in 1993, Taiwan and Indonesia in 1994, Hong Kong and Malaysia in 1995, and Vietnam in 2005.
 It has also been available in other Southeast Asian countries from 1997 to 2020 such as Brunei, Cambodia, South Korea, Macau, Myanmar, Mongolia, Nepal, Palau, Papua New Guinea, and Sri Lanka.

 HBO South Asia has been a subsidiary of HBO Asia since 2000 broadcasting in Bangladesh, India, Pakistan, and the Maldives, which closed in 2020.
 Singtel left the joint venture, being followed in 2008 by Sony and Universal.
 The on-demand video program in Southeast and South Asia is still on the old HBO Go platform as of April 2022, while Max being planned for launch in late 2024.

 HBO programs are also distributed through agreements with third parties and are available on premium TV channels of local operators: Fox Showcase in Australia, Be 1 in Belgium, HBO Canada (brand and programming licensed under agreement with Bell Media), Amazon Prime Video in France, Sky Atlantic in the United Kingdom and Ireland, Italy, Germany, Austria and Switzerland, HBO in New Zealand, M-Net Binge in Sub-Saharan Africa, OSN First Series in the Middle East and North Africa and JioCinema in India.
 Apart from TV channels, the programs can also be watched on the OTT platforms of the operators.
 In Japan, it is exclusively available on U-Next video-on-demand service.

-Miscellaneous

-Starting in 2004, the 2002 rebrand for the network was simultaneously standardized for all of the other channels, except HBO Family.
-However, voiceovers were omitted from the outer channels.
-This meant that the MPAA bumpers, then voiced by Michael Carroll, a longtime veteran voiceover for TV, including CBS and commercial breaks on WPIX, had the voiceovers omitted, as well as the "next"/"tonight" bumpers.